BhuvaneshwariInja/AOSD-Project/README.md

 The aspects we followed in this project are as follows:
 - Running time of the program
-- CPU Ussage
+- CPU Usage
-- Memory Ussage(Resident set size, Virtual memory size, etc)
+- Memory Usage(Resident set size, Virtual memory size, etc)
-- Hard drive ussage
+- Hard drive usage
 - Number of Page Faults

 # Solution Design